exoclime/HELIOS/docs/sections/structure.rst

 Files
 -----

 In the following the included files are briefly described.
-They are ordered from a user perspective from most to least interesting (from a developer perspective the order is probably exactly the other way around).
+They are ordered from a user perspective from most to least interesting (from a developer perspective the order is probably the other way around).

 * ``param.dat``: the main parameter/configuration file.
 That's the file altered on a daily basis.
 See the :doc:`parameters` for more info.